 How much is a typical car allowance?

 Even if you get a $600/month auto allowance, which is close to the IRS mileage rate payout at average mileage, taxes may render that amount insufficient.
 A fair car allowance covers all your costs of vehicle ownership and business travel in that vehicle – assuming you are using a reasonable vehicle for your job.

 If, after calculating your expenses and subtracting taxes, you find out that your allowance isn’t keeping up, what do you do?

 Depending on your work situation, this might be a great opportunity for an honest conversation with your boss.
 Or it may be worth encouraging co-workers to conduct the same analysis and see if a large number of employees are experiencing the same shortfall.

-Rather than simply asking for a higher allowance, though, the best solution may be to alert your employer to other reimbursement options besides a standard taxable car allowance.
-Often by switching to a non-taxable, fixed and variable rate allowance, the company can save money and boost the vehicle benefit for employees.
+Rather than simply asking for a higher vehicle allowance, the best solution may be to alert your employer to other reimbursement options besides a standard taxable car allowance.
+Often by switching to a tax-free, fixed and variable rate allowance, the company can save money and boost the vehicle benefit for employees.
 It’s a win-win because a FAVR car allowance converts all the wasted tax money into available funds.